 Fellows are given several projects, prospective and retrospective, single center and multicenter, some of which were started prior to their arrival and some of which will begin during their year.
 The research is designed to answer questions and solve problems in the area of pediatric orthopedic trauma, sports medicine, and spinal disorders, as well as medical economic and medical social issues.

 Our division’s clinical research office is very strong and well established.
-Four orthopedic research coordinators can help students:
+Nine orthopedic research coordinators can help students:

 - Design and complete IRBs

 - Adhere to division and CHOP research policies